-The statistical significance, $\rho$, for MSE and KL divergence was computed using a two-tailed paired $t$-test.
-The PCC is not easily expressed as a sum over data points, making it difficult to apply the central limit theorem.
+Statistical significance, $\rho$, for MSE and KL divergence was computed using a two-tailed paired $t$-test.
+The PCC is not easily expressed as a sum over data points, hindering application of the central limit theorem.
 Instead, the $Z_1^\star$ approach was used \cite{steiger1980}.
-Here, an approximately normally distributed transformation \cite{dunn1969} was first computed from the two PCCs being compared.
-Then the significance was computed as the two-tailed cumulative density of this transformed quantity.
+This first computes an approximately normally distributed transformation \cite{dunn1969} from the two PCCs being compared, then the two-tailed cumulative density of this transformed variable yields the significance.

-The feature extraction for a NN SLA model followed \cite{huayunzhang2021}.
-First, hybrid speech recognition models force-aligned the audio with the transcriptions.
-These were trained using Kaldi \cite{kaldi} on 960 hours Librispeech \cite{panayotov2015} using cross-entropy, following \cite{junbozhang2021}.
-From the forced alignment, Goodness Of Pronunciation (GOP) \cite{witt2000}, Log Phone Posterior (LPP) \cite{hu2015}, Log Posterior Ratio (LPR) \cite{hu2015}, and tempo \cite{huayunzhang2021} features were extracted for each phone.
-Pitch features \cite{ghahremani2014} were also extracted.
+The feature extraction followed \cite{huayunzhang2021}.
+First, a hybrid speech recognition model force-aligned the audio with the transcriptions.
+This was trained using Kaldi \cite{kaldi} on 960 hours Librispeech \cite{panayotov2015} using cross-entropy, following \cite{junbozhang2021}.
+From the forced alignment, goodness of pronunciation \cite{witt2000}, log phone posterior \cite{hu2015}, log posterior ratio \cite{hu2015}, tempo \cite{huayunzhang2021}, and pitch \cite{ghahremani2014} features were extracted.
 A continuous skip-gram model \cite{mikolov2013}, with a 32-node recurrent NN \cite{elman1990} hidden layer, was trained on the training set non-silence phone sequences, and used to extract phone embeddings \cite{huayunzhang2021}.
-The GOP, LPP, LPR, tempo, pitch, and phone embedding features were concatenated to form one feature vector per phone.
+These were concatenated to form one feature vector per phone.